samuelpietri/samuelpietri.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a visual artist and creative technologist with a multidisciplinary approach, specializing in projects that blend emerging technologies with interactive and generative elements.
-His work is driven by a passion for innovation and a commitment to creating experiences that positively impact people.
+I am a visual artist and creative technologist with a multidisciplinary approach, specializing in projects that blend emerging technologies with interactive and generative elements.
+My work is driven by a passion for innovation and a commitment to creating experiences that engage and inspire.

-I hold a Master's degree in Architecture and Building Engineering from the University of Bologna, where he developed a deep interest in computational and algorithmic design.
-His master’s thesis, titled “Fibrous Aerial Robotics,” explored the use of spiderweb strategies to design architectural envelopes using swarms of drones and inflatable formworks.
+I hold a Master's degree in Architecture and Building Engineering from the University of Bologna, where I developed a deep interest in computational and algorithmic design.
+My master’s thesis, Fibrous Aerial Robotics, explored the use of spiderweb-inspired strategies to design architectural envelopes through swarms of drones and inflatable formworks.

-As a Creative Technologist at fuse* design studio, I've contributed to shaping cutting-edge installations and performances worldwide.
-His research has since focused on generative models, simulating natural processes, and exploring the intersections of computational design and creative coding.

-My work includes projects centered on agent-based simulations, procedural algorithms, and real-time graphics.
-Currently, his research delves into biomimetic simulation systems, real-time graphics development, and integrating machine learning models to create interactive applications.
+As a Creative Technologist at fuse* design studio, I have contributed to cutting-edge installations and performances worldwide.
+My research focuses on generative models, natural process simulations, and the intersections of computational design and creative coding.
+My work spans agent-based simulations, procedural algorithms, and real-time graphics, with a current emphasis on biomimetic systems, real-time rendering, and integrating machine learning into interactive applications.

-In his latest explorations, I investigate the limits of human visual perception.
-By challenging the boundaries of sensory experience, he seeks to reveal unexpected experiences and explore the intricate relationship between visual perception and the interpretation of reality
+Lately, I have been exploring the limits of human visual perception, challenging sensory boundaries to uncover unexpected experiences.
+Through my practice, I seek to reveal the intricate relationship between perception and reality, expanding how we interpret the world around us.